WHO unit finds 2,4-D herbicide 'possibly' causes cancer in humans

 Dow AgroSciences, a unit of Dow Chemical Co, has had a particular interest in IARC’s review.
 The company is using both glyphosate and 2,4-D in a herbicide it calls Enlist Duo that received U.S. approval last year.
 Enlist Duo is designed to be used with genetically engineered, herbicide-tolerant crops developed by Dow.

-Dow had no comment on the IARC classification, but the company has said 2,4-D is a safe and valuable tool for agriculture.
+Dow said in a statement that IARC’s classification was flawed and was “inconsistent with government findings in nearly 100 countries” that have affirmed the safety of 2,4-D when used as labeled.

-IARC said it decided on the “possibly” classification because there was “inadequate evidence in humans and limited evidence in experimental animals” of ties between 2,4-D and cancer.
-It said that epidemiological studies provided “strong evidence that 2,4-D induces oxidative stress ... and moderate evidence that 2,4-D causes immunosuppression ...”
+IARC said it decided on the “possibly carcinogenic” classification because there was “inadequate evidence in humans and limited evidence in experimental animals” of ties between 2,4-D and cancer.
+It said that epidemiological studies provided “strong evidence that 2,4-D induces oxidative stress ... and moderate evidence that 2,4-D causes immunosuppression.”

 However, IARC said, “epidemiological studies did not find strong or consistent increases in risk of NHL (non-Hodgkin lymphoma) or other cancers in relation to 2,4-D exposure.”